lnemsick-simp/pupmod-simp-nfs/README.md

 ### Setup Requirements

-The only requirement is to include the nfs module in your modulepath.
-If you are using autofs, please also include SIMP's autofs module in your modulepath.
+The only requirement is to include the `nfs` module and its dependencies in your modulepath.

+*  If you are using any of the `nfs` module's optional dependencies, e.g.
+  `autofs`, please also include those modules in the module path as well.
+   The list of optional dependencies can be found in the `nfs` module's `metadata.json` file under `simp/optional_dependencies`.

 ### Beginning with nfs

-You can use the nfs module to manage NFS settings for a node that is a NFS client, a NFS server or both.
+You can use the `nfs` module to manage NFS settings for a node that is a NFS client, a NFS server or both.

 #### NFS client